Bedrock-OSS/bedrock-wiki/docs/guide/project-setup.md

 ## Your Workspace

 :::tip
 Project setup is different for android and other platforms.
-Consider looking into our guide for android platform.
+Consider looking into our guide for android platforms.
 :::
 <BButton
 	link="./project-setup-android"